CheshtaFoundation/cheshta-hugo/content/english/_index.md

       content : "The basic objective of the center is to provide training to physically and mentally challenged children and to create awareness about the existence of such aflictions in the society and the issues faced by the affected people.
 We also aim to spread awareness about the measures that can be taken to control the degree of affliction"
       button:
         enable : true
-        label : "Check it out"
+        label : "Read more"
         link : "objectives"

     # service item loop
     - title : "Infrastructure"
+      id: "infra"
       images:
       - ""
       content : "The Trust is established in a easily accessible location in Allahabad city wherein all the sections are barrier free to facilitate free movement of trainees in the entire premises.